saberm2837/PyTorch-DDP-Performance-Analysis-on-RCC-HPC-Cluster/README.md

 ## Performance Results

-The performance results for training on the MNIST and bigMNIST datasets are available in the results.md file.
+The performance results for training on the MNIST and bigMNIST datasets are available in the **results.md**

 **Summary of Key Findings:**